 The sixth Research and Innovation Session was conducted in Cape Verde in November 2024.
 A total of 22 researchers joined the Session on these beautiful islands in the Atlantic Ocean.
 This makes, after Malawi, the second Session which was conducted on African soil.

+Fieldwork was conducted on the two most mountainous islands of the archipelago, addressing topics related to sustainability, natural resource management, and climate adaptation in island contexts.
 The group contained of people from 10 different countries, including two researchers from outside Europe (Argentinia & USA).
 They visited 15 ISDHs and, following the previous Sessions, conducted interviews with representatives of the respective Initiatives.
 You can see results of these Sessions in the ISDH Platform, which you can access here.

+The session expanded the project’s geographical and thematic scope to Atlantic territories and strengthened partnerships with African and Portuguese-speaking research networks.
 We were greatly supported by the local staff of the Universidade de Cabo Verde!
 Thank you again for this great experience.

-The fifth Research and Innovation Session took place in Malawi, Africa.
+The fifth Research and Innovation Session took place in Malawi.
 This makes it the second R&IS, that took place outside of Europe, after the Session in the Argentinian Andes in February-March 2023.
 It was held for 4 weeks, from February to March 2024.
 The hosting institution, the Lilongwe University of Agriculture and Natural Ressources (LUANAR), welcomed 13 participants from 8 different countries, Austria, Switzerland, Poland, Slovenia, Germany, Italy, Norway and the USA.
 Besides the external participants, there was a strong support from staff and students from LUANAR.
 Altogether, 22 motivated local Malawians helped a lot with organizing and supporting the session, while it was ongoing.
 The session was organized in cooperation with the Norwegian University of Life Sciences (NMBU) and the projects Transform and FoodMa.

 They worked side by side with us and joined at the total of 40 initiatives that were visited and interviewed in a total of 4 different Districts, from which 3 are in the Central Region, and 1 in the Northern Region of Malawi.
 The session started in Lilongwe with the opening meeting of all participants at LUANAR.
 Accomodated in Lilongwe, the capital of Malawi, we visited initiatives around the Districts of Mchinji and Dowa, which are accessible from the capital within one day.
 After travelling north to the city Mzuzu, we visited Initiatives in the District of Rumphi, before travelling back to Lilongwe.